PlanQK/EnergyUnitCommitment/DESCRIPTION.md

 After a succesful calculation, this service returns a JSON object.
 This JSON-object has a field for storing all relevant result details.
 Is also saves the various parameters used to generate the result in order to give some context to the result and fills in default values that were used.
 The returned JSON has the following fields:

 - `results`: this contains information about the solution
-- `network`: the serialized network which's unit commitment problem was solved
 - `config`: the various configuration parameters that were passed to the solver
 - `start_time`, `end_time`: the start and end time in `yyyy-mm-dd-hh-mm-ss` format